Suffolk County, New York: Geography

 According to the U.S. Census Bureau, the county has an area of 2373 sqmi, of which 912 sqmi is land and 1461 sqmi (62%) is water.
 It is the second-largest county in New York by total area and occupies 66% of the land area of Long Island.

 Suffolk County occupies the central and eastern part of Long Island, in the extreme east of the State of New York.
 The eastern end of the county splits into two peninsulas, known as the North Fork and the South Fork.
 The county is surrounded by water on three sides, including the Atlantic Ocean and Long Island Sound, with 980 mi of coastline.
 The eastern end contains large bays.

 The highest elevation in the county, and on Long Island as a whole, is Jayne's Hill in West Hills, at 401 ft above sea level.
-This low lying-geography means that much of the county is vulnerable to sea level rise.
+A low-lying coastal geography overall has led to Sufflok County incorporating shoreline resilience strategies related to sea level rise into urban planning.

 Sign referring to Suffolk County's 1683 founding located in Peterkin Park on Oak Street in Amityville.